2026 FIFA World Cup qualification (UEFA): Second round

-The second round (play-offs) will be contested by the twelve group runners-up and the best four Nations League group winners, based on the Nations League interim overall ranking, who finish outside the top two of their qualifying group.
-The sixteen teams will be split into four play-off paths, each containing four teams.
-Each path will feature two single-leg semi-finals and one single-leg final.
-In the semi-finals, the fixtures of each path will be determined by seeding pots, with the Pot 1 team hosting the Pot 4 team and the Pot 2 team hosting the Pot 3 team.
+The second round (play-offs) was contested by the twelve group runners-up and the best four Nations League group winners, based on the Nations League interim overall ranking, who finished outside the top two of their qualifying group.
+The sixteen teams were split into four play-off paths, each containing four teams.
+Each path featured two single-leg semi-finals and one single-leg final.
+In the semi-finals, the fixtures of each path were determined by seeding pots, with the Pot 1 team hosting the Pot 4 team and the Pot 2 team hosting the Pot 3 team.
 The host of each path final was decided by a draw between the two semi-final pairings.